|

 botanical.com - A Modern Herbal | Angelica - Herb Profile and Information

-... and are beset with many long, descending rootlets.
-The stems are stout fluted, 4 to 6 feet high and hollow.
-The foliage is bold and pleasing, the leaves are on long stout, ... of France, its cultivation being centralized in ClermontFerrand.
+... are stout fluted, 4 to 6 feet high and hollow.
+The foliage is bold and pleasing, the leaves are on long stout, hollow footstalks, often 3 feet in length, reddish purple at the ...
+France, its cultivation being centralized in ClermontFerrand.
 Fairly large quantities are purchased by confectioners and high prices are easily obtainable.
-The flavour of Angelica suggests that of Juniper berries, and it is ...
+The flavour of Angelica suggests that of Juniper berries, and it ...

 botanical.com